DSAILatKAIST/awesome-reviews-kaist/paper-review/template.md

 # **Title**

 Title of paper that you are going to write

 ## **1. Problem Definition**

-Please write the problem definition on here.
+Please write the problem definition on here

 ## **2. Motivation**

 Please write the motivation of paper.
 The paper would tackle the limitations or challenges in each fields.

-## **3. Related Work**

-Please write the related work.

-After writing related work, please write the discriminative idea compared to related work briefly.
+After writing the motivation, please write the discriminative idea compared to existing works briefly.

+## **3. Method**

+Please write the methodology author have proposed.
+We recommend you to provide example for understanding it more easily.

-## 4. Method
+## **4. Experiment**

+In this section, please write the overall experiment results.
+At first, write experiment setup that should be composed of contents.

+### **Experiment setup**
+* Dataset
+* baseline
+* Evaluation Metric

+### **Result**
+Then, show the experiment results which demonstrate the proposed method.
+You can attach the tables or figures, but you don't have to cover all the results.

-## 5. Experiment
+## **5. Conclusion**

+Please summarize the paper.
+It is free to write all you want. e.g, your opinion, take home message(오늘의 교훈), key idea, and etc.

+---
-## 6. Conclusion
+## **Author Information**

+* Author name
+    * Affiliation
+    * Research Topic

-## 7. Reference & Additional Material
+## **6. Reference & Additional materials**

 Please write the reference.
 If paper provides the public code or other materials, refer them.

----

-## Author Information
+* Github Implementation

-* Author name()
+* Reference